bitrise-io/devcenter/_articles/en/getting-started/configuring-bitrise-steps-that-require-apple-developer-account-data.md

 7. You will be prompted to provide your verification code.
 Please make sure you receive the 6-digit code on a trusted device using iCloud and not via SMS.

    ![](/img/2fa.jpg)
 8. Your authentication expires in 30 days and you will have to authenticate again.
-Go to the **Apple Developer Account** of the **Account settings** page, it will automatically ask for the 2FA code to authenticate again.
+When that happens, go to the **Apple Developer Account** of the **Account settings** page, it will automatically ask for the 2FA code to authenticate again.
 There will be a list of the Apple Developer accounts that you have defined.
 To the far right of each, there are 3 dots.
 Click the dots and select **Re-authenticate (2SA/2FA**) to re-authenticate.
 9. Continue with assigning an Apple Developer Account for your app.

 ### Assigning an Apple Developer Account for your app